 - Smartphone adapter and remote

 - Includes multiple eyepieces and a Barlow lens

 The AW 70mm telescope uses a refractor optics system, and for easier viewing, it comes with two comfortable eyepieces.
 It features an aluminum tripod, which is designed for better balance, and the tripod can be raised up to 50 inches.

-The AW 70mm refractor telescope is compact, lightweight and small, and with such a small design, it’s easy to transport and store away.
+The entry level AW 70mm refractor telescope is compact, lightweight and small, and with such a small design, it’s easy to transport and store away.
 This telescope is a popular choice for entry-level astronomers, and it’s made with a 70mm aperture.